Retired pope’s elder brother, Georg Ratzinger, dies at 96

 BERLIN (AP) — The Rev. Georg Ratzinger, the older brother of Emeritus Pope Benedict XVI, who earned renown in his own right as a director of an acclaimed German boys’ choir, has died at 96.

-The Regensburg diocese in Bavaria, where Ratzinger lived, said in a statement on his website that he died Tuesday.
+The Regensburg diocese in Bavaria, where Ratzinger lived, said that he died on Wednesday.
 His death came just over a week after Benedict made a four-day visit to Regensburg to be with his ailing brother.

 Ordained on the same day as his brother, Ratzinger proved to be a talented musician and went on oversee the recording of numerous masterpieces and concert tours around the world by the Regensburger Domspatzen, a storied choir that traces its history back to the 10th century.
 But his reputation was tarnished as he apologized for using corporal punishment to discipline boys amid a wider investigation into sexual and physical abuse in the Church.

-Note: This story has been corrected to show that the diocese is now saying that Ratzinger died on Wednesday, not Tuesday.